britneydang/ETL_using_Python/README.md

 Create a data warehouse in SSMS incorporating both the star schema and snowflake structure.
 I need a fact table to capture daily transactions and several dimensional tables to describe various aspects of those transactions.

+Fact Table: milktea_sales captures transactions and links to all the dimension tables.
+Dimensional Tables: milktea_order, drink_ingredient, ingredient_vendor, loyal_customer_info, calendar, and payment_dimension provide the descriptive attributes and are linked to the fact table.
+Snowflake structure: The drink_ingredient table links to the ingredient_vendor table, creating a snowflake schema within the star schema.

 Fact Table: milktea_sales (This table will capture the daily transactions.)

 milktea_sales: